potoshk/potos-docs/docs/developer/hardhat_usage.md

 });
 ```

-In the terminal, run the following command which tells Hardhat to deploy your ERC20 token on the BCOS Network.
+Run the following command in Terminal, which tells Hardhat to deploy your ERC20 token on the BCOS Network.

 ```bash
 npx hardhat run scripts/deploy.js --network bcos